kdlawson/Winnie/README.md

 Open an issue if you have any problems or want to suggest new features.

+## Notice: Version 1.1 Update

+The version 1.1 release makes a few big changes to the package that may affect backwards compatability.
+The conventions for output filenames has changed to be more consistent with JWST products from other packages.
+Loading older Winnie products back into a "SpaceReduction" object should still work fine.
+However, **to load pre 1.1 PSF grids into 1.1+, you will need to either alter the filename of your stored grid or explicitly set which file to load.**

 ## Installation

 #### Clone this repository: